AndreasThinks/FastCalendar/README.md

 3. Use the calendar view to browse events, switch to the agenda view, or filter events by location.

 4. Click on events to view details.
+Event descriptions support Markdown formatting.

 5. Use the social media buttons in the footer to access linked platforms or subscribe to the RSS feed.

 ## Customization

-- Modify the `custom_settings.json` file to change the application title, about content, website URL, GitHub URL, and social media links.
+- Modify the `custom_settings.yaml` file to change the application title, about content, website URL, GitHub URL, default locations, and social media links.
-- Edit the `events.json` file to add, remove, or modify events.
+- Edit the `events.yaml` file to add, remove, or modify events.
+Event descriptions support Markdown formatting.
 - Replace the `logo.png` file in the `static` folder to change the application logo.

 ## Contributing